nirvannar/CIP_WeatherApp/README.md

 ```

 ## Project Motivation <a name="Project-Motivation"></a>
-For this final Stanford Code In Place project, I built a Weather App that displayed in degrees Celcius (metric).
-I was interestested in using the Internet, Libraries and data structures.
+For this final Stanford Code In Place project, I wanted to make a useful project that addresses a daily information need applicable to almost everyone, so I built a Weather App that displayed the temperature in degrees Celcius (metric).
+I was interestested in using the Internet (via APIs from openweathermap.org), Libraries and data structures.
 I explored VS Code and GitHub.
-I incorporated learnings from the various lessons in the modules.
-I wanted to make a useful project that addresses a daily information need for almost everyone.
-I used emojis and f-string,
+I incorporated learnings from the various lessons in the codes.
+I used json; and print, round, lower and captialise functions; emojis and f-strings.
+I used while loops, and try and except blocks for city name validation.
+The App asks for a city and gives the weather details until "exit" is typed to exit the App.
+It has the functionality to process duplicate city names in different countries such as London, US and London, GB.

 ## File Descriptions and Analyses <a name="File-Descriptions-and-Analyses"></a>
 gitignore stores the secret files list

 secret.ini stores the config files and the API key

 weather_app.py stores the Python code

 ## Licensing, Authors, and Acknowledgements<a name="Licensing,-Authors,-and-Acknowledgements"></a>